• GaLTT's Home Page

 Glacial till

-pic here The light brown layer (at right) is glacial till that was plastered to the Northumberland Formation shale bedrock below it by the weight of a large glacier about 15 000 years ago (False Narrows, Gabriola).
+The light brown layer in this photo is glacial till that was plastered to the Northumberland Formation shale bedrock below it by the weight of a large glacier about 15 000 years ago (False Narrows, Gabriola).

 Fossils